What goes into the making of an energy efficient home? Image: REUTERS/Stringer

 Closing your curtains may save lots of heat, but the number and type of windows, location of radiators, and when they are opened or closed will greatly influence this saving on an individual home.
 Houses come in all sorts of sizes, shapes and levels of efficiency, particularly in the UK, where we are fond of our older, energy inefficient housing stock.

-We can give guidance based on data, but when it comes down to an individual home there will always be confounding variables that might mean actions or improvements will not perform as expected.
-Even in our energy house, where we can compare one action or improvement against another to a high level of detail, we are really only able to give a miles-per-gallon perspective – much of it will depend on your car and how you drive.
+We can give guidance on energy efficient homes based on data, but when it comes down to an individual home there will always be confounding variables that might mean actions or improvements will not perform as expected.
+Even in our 'energy efficient home', where we can compare one action or improvement against another to a high level of detail, we are really only able to give a miles-per-gallon perspective – much of it will depend on your car and how you drive.

 Create a free account and access your personalized content collection with our latest publications and analyses.